jmcreasman/ip-heatmap-restful-api/README.md

 ## Server startup

 Run `nodemon server.js` for a local server.
 Navigate to `http://localhost:3000/`.
 The server will automatically reload if you change any of the source files.

+## Search Method
+`searchByLongitude` - Search for IP address geographic coordinates based on a range of longitudes.
+Each object consists of - id: Object ID, latitude: number and longitude: number.
+Search parameters:
+- minLon: The minimal longitude number to search by in the range.
+- maxLon: The maximum longitude number to search by in the range.
+Example: `http://localhost:3000/iplocations?minLon=-180&maxLon=-170` would return all of the data objects that fell within longitude -180 through -170.